wireapp/brand/Tone of Voice.md

 Easiest to remember as _**in** the app, **on** the plaform_.

 ### Account references
 People create an account with Wire.

+They don’t “join”, “register”, or “sign up”.

-They can then “sign in” _(two words)_ to their account — not “log in”.
+They can then “log in” _(two words)_ to their account — _no longer “sign in”_.

+**NOTE:** This terminology was changed one year after launch.

-People can “sign out” of the application and change their password by selecting the “Profile” link.
+People can “log out” of the application and reset their password by selecting options from the … menu in their “Profile”.
 However, any other maintenance activities will usually take place in the interface itself, as and when the user needs it.

 ### Calls to action
 We never ask people to **click here**.
 Instead we link the key nouns or verbs in the call to action.